How to fix ‘Error in Loading Media: File Could Not Be Played’

 Try the below workarounds that may fix the media loading error on PC, Mac, iPhone, and mobile phone:

-Changing browser settings might help you to resolve ‘Media file could not be played’ error.
-When you reset, all data including Chrome settings, extensions, and browsing history are removed.
+Changing browser settings might help you to resolve the ‘Media file could not be played’ error.
+When you reset, all data including Safari and Chrome other browser settings, extensions, and browsing history are removed.

 Steps to reset browser settings in Chrome:

-Now open the host website of your video and see if it plays without the error.
+Now open the host website of your video in the browser and see if it plays without the error.

-Method 2: Update to the latest version of browser
+Method 3: Update to the latest version of the browser

 If the media file loading error appears in any browser, ensure that you are using the latest version.

-Steps to update Chrome browser (on PC/ Mac)
+Steps to update Chrome browser (on Windows/ Mac)

-3. If a new version is available, you will see an option “Update Google Chrome”, else your Google Chrome is up to date.
-You may see Relaunch button, if Chrome finds new updates, click on it to finish this process.
+- If a new version is available, you will see an option “Update Google Chrome”, else your Google Chrome is up to date.
+You may see the Relaunch button, if Chrome finds new updates, click on it to finish this process.

 If you still get the error message, clear cache, and cookies and then play the media file.

-Installed browsers on your Android phone should automatically update, when you have turned on Auto-update apps in Play Store Settings.
-However, you can also check if there’s a new browser update available to fix error loading media file in Android.
+Installed browsers on your Android phone should automatically update when you have turned on Auto-update apps in Play Store Settings.
+However, you can also check if there’s a new browser update available to fix the error loading media file could not be played in Android.